 The Market Will Change

 While last-mile couriers do not compete with giants like Amazon, their life is influenced by them.
 Amazon’s same-day delivery promise showed customers everywhere that there is room for improvement in the logistics business.
 Therefore, the expectations of the market shifted, focusing more on speed and reliance.
+According to the logistics pros at Nomadia, route optimization has become more important than ever for delivery businesses.

 As the pandemic settled in, the market’s expectations changed again.
 This time, the focus was on speedy and safe delivery, with increased demands of no-contact services.